 There are a number of other points to be made at this juncture namely:

 Certification of record sales requires documentation not of any actual sales sheets, but of the shipping invoices sent to the distributor and the returns of unsold discs made to the supplier.
-Such a requirement can obviously be that much more onerous if any third parties with little or no interest in the subject are involved in the process.
+Such a requirement can obviously be that much more, if any third parties with little or no interest in the subject are involved in the process.

-The RIAA certify all sales of a disc including re-releases whether or not there has been a change in the catalogue number provided the inclusion of any additional tracks does not bring the total to more than 17.
+The RIAA certify all sales of a disc including re-releases, whether or not there has been a change in the catalogue number, provided the inclusion of any additional tracks, does not bring the total to more than 17.

-In 1959 RCA put total sales at 50 million; in 1964/5-100 million later revised to 125 million; in 1970 - 250 million and in 1976 - 400 million.
-Although these figures should be treated with a certain degree of caution it was only when Elvis died that things appeared to really go awry.
+In 1959 RCA put total sales at 50 million; in 1960/1 75 million; in 1964/5- 125 million; in 1970 - 250 million, in 1976 - 400 million and at death a bit over 450 million, which the media rounded up to 500 million.
+Although these figures should be treated with a certain degree of caution, it was only when Elvis died that things appeared to really go awry.

-It is not generally appreciated that during the 1950's Elvis probably sold more extended play albums than he did long playing albums.
-Given the technology of the day EP's were simply easier to handle and also less costly.
+It is not generally appreciated, that during the 1950's Elvis probably sold more extended play albums, than he did long-playing albums.
+Given the technology of the day, EP's were simply easier to handle and also less costly.

-Sales in the year following Elvis' death may account for more than one in five of the total.
-Some idea of the scale involved actually emerged through the 1977/8 interim and final audited record company reports.
+Sales in the year following Elvis' death may still account for more than one in five of the total.
+Some idea of the scale involved actually emerged through the 1977/8 interim and the final audited record company reports.

 It would seem that the growth of sales in overseas markets - reflected in the success of such records as 'It's Now or Never' - generally began to take off around about the time Elvis was demobbed from the army in 1960.
-The statistics show that in the UK market for example overall sales of records had climbed from 66 million units in 1959 to over 100 million by 1964.
+The statistics show that in the UK market, for example, overall sales of records had climbed from 66 million units in 1959 to over 100 million by 1964.

 In the case of Elvis other indicators include:

-But I end with a plea.
+But I end with my old plea……..

 This endless Beatles v Elvis debate should end.

 Never before have we seen an Elvis Presley concert from the 1950's with sound.
 Until Now!
 The DVD Contains recently discovered unreleased film of Elvis performing 6 songs, including Heartbreak Hotel and Don't Be Cruel, live in Tupelo Mississippi 1956.
-Included we see a live performance of the elusive Long Tall Sally seen here for the first time ever.
+Included we see a live performance of the elusive Long Tall Sally seen here for the first time ever. + Plus Bonus DVD Audio.

 This is an excellent release no fan should be without it.